wix-incubator/tada/README.md

 ## Why

-1. First and for most your tests will look better and will be more readable.
+1. Your tests will look better and will be more readable.
 2. No more writing the same mocks over and over again.
 3. No more writing complicated async mocks using $q and adding ugly $disget() calls in the middle of your tests.
-4. Use our enenched spies with the apis such as:```js spy.whenCalledWithArgs(myArgs).returns(customResponse);
+4. Use our enhanced spies with the apis such as:```js spy.whenCalledWithArgs(myArgs).returns(customResponse);
 ```
-5.

 ## Installation